WORKS & WASTE MANAGEMENT SERVICES

 An alternative option is the Mornington Park Tip at Mornington, Hobart or Launceston Waste Centre, Mowbray which have much larger sites and accept a greater variety of land fill items.
 Please refer to their websites for further information.

-Please refer to HOUSEHOLD BATTERIES and COSMETIC PACKAGING RECYCLING INFORMATION below:
+HOUSEHOLD BATTERIES and COSMETIC PACKAGING RECYCLING INFORMATION:

 The following items should NEVER be placed in your kerbside recycling.